-Powered speakers are best if you avoid buying one or several dedicated power amplifiers for your sound system with mic.
+Powered speakers are best if you avoid buying one or several dedicated power amplifiers for your sound system with a mic.
 Powered speakers also allow you to utilize a non-powered mixer.
-Musicians who perform at smaller venues may choose to go for powered speakers because they are more portable convenient to set up.
+Musicians who perform at smaller venues may choose to go for powered speakers because they are more portable and convenient to set up.

 ● Is it better to wire speakers in series or parallel?

-When you wire your sound system with mic’s speakers in parallel, there is a reduction in the number of ohms, lowering the impedance.
+When you wire your sound system with mic speakers in parallel, there is a reduction in the number of ohms, lowering the impedance.
 Wiring speakers in series, on the other hand, increases the ohms amount and increases the impedance.

 Tips to help you buy the best sound system

-If you are considering buying a sound system with mic and you have little or no idea how you can purchase one, you may try the following tips to help you purchase the best sound system with mic.
+If you are considering buying a sound system with a mic and you have little or no idea how you can purchase one, you may try the following tips to help you purchase the best sound system with a mic.

 ● Consider your budget

-Before you can buy a sound system with mic, it is highly essential to check your budget.
+Before you can buy a sound system with a mic, it is highly essential to check your budget.
 There are different prices of sound systems with mics; the difference in prices may be due to their features or equipment brand.
-However, we advise that you buy one that suits your budget, but it also pays to add a little extra money to buy a more durable and efficient sound system with mic.
+However, we advise that you buy one that suits your budget, but it also pays to add a little extra money to buy a more durable and efficient sound system with a mic.

 ● Consider the purpose of buying the equipment